Select your language

 This is a big question with a somewhat vague and complex answer: what is a cocktail and where does it come from?

 Let's start at the beginning, where does this famous word "cocktail" come from?
+The origin of the word "cocktail" is shrouded in mystery and many theories exist.
+Here are some of the theories:

 The cocktail since its beginnings